MikeWoodward/English-Football-Forecasting/Code/development_comments.md

-# Comments on the process
+# Comments on using Cursor for data science

+## Contents

 ## Cursor scorecard